wip/app/README.md

 ## Contribute

-If you’d like to contribute a bug fix or feature to `wip-bot`, please fork the repository, then clone it to your computer.
+If you’d like to contribute a bug fix or feature to the `wip` app, please fork the repository, then clone it to your computer.
 Then install dependencies and run the tests

 ```
 npm install